tasket/wyng-backup/README.md

    $ sudo sparsebak.py prune --session=20180605-000000,20180701-140000

 ...removes any backup sessions between midnight on June 5 through 2pm on July 1.
-Specific volumes cannot yet be specified, so this operates across all enabled volumes in the main sparsebak.ini config file.
+If specific volumes aren't specified, `prune` will operate across all volumes enabled in the config file.

 ### Other restore options

-The `spbk-assemble` tool can be used to create a regular disk image from within a sparsebak archive.
+The `spbk-assemble` tool can still be used to create a regular disk image from within a sparsebak archive.
 It should be run on a system/VM that has filesystem access to the archive, using the syntax `spbk-assemble [-c] path-to-volume-name`.
 Use `-c` option to do a local SHA-256 hash during assembly.
 This tool will